maolan/libmaolan/README.md

   - maolan::worker
   - maolan::engine

-While maolan::IO is abstract class, maolan::midi::IO and maolan::audio::IO is
-what every class should extend actually.
+The `maolan::IO is` abstract class which is base for `maolan::midi::IO` and `maolan::audio::IO`.
+One of those classes is what every other class should extend.
 In the remaining text its is just called IO.
 That class has most important methods (some of them abstract):
   - setup
   - fetch
   - process